aws-ia/terraform-aws-rds-custom-for-oracle/examples/rds-instance/README.md

 This example shows how you can create a primary instance in your Amazon VPC.
 This example creates the following:

 * RDS Custom for Oracle primary instance using a precreated Custom Engine Version (CEV)
-* VPC with two private subnets.
+* VPC with two private subnets (two subnets are required for a DBSubnet Group).

 ## Requirements